nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 ### Third-Party Apps

-I went to the app store to look for cool apps that solve my problem — while there are many of them, many rely on subscription-based pricing, a questionable model for an app that simply plays files users already own.
-There’s one app that I liked — Doppler.
-I’ve played with it during a trial, but the UX is built around managing albums.
-The search wasn’t that good, and the import functionality from iCloud was slow and hard to use on a large number of nested folders.
-The upside was — it had a single payment pricing model.
+I went to the app store to look for cool apps that solve my problem, while there are many of them, many rely on subscription-based pricing, a questionable model for an app that simply plays files users already own.
+There's one app that I liked, Doppler.
+I've played with it during a trial, but the UX is built around managing albums.
+The search wasn't that good, and the import functionality from iCloud was slow and hard to use on a large number of nested folders.
+The upside was, it had a single payment pricing model.

 ## Going Builder Mode: My Technical Journey

 With that said, I decided to create my own ideal music player that solves my pain points:

 - Flexible full-text search across iCloud folders, so I can select and import a folder with music or specific files quickly.
-- Functionality in managing music at least on par with the official Music App — queue, playlist management, and sorting by albums, etc.
+- Functionality in managing music at least on par with the official Music App: queue, playlist management, and sorting by albums, etc.
 - Familiar and friendly interface.

 ### Trying React Native First

-I’m not a Swift person.
-I had experience working with Swift, and honestly, I didn’t enjoy it much — the language felt very similar to TypeScript (in terms of syntax) and Rust (in terms of certain semantics), but I found Swift ergonomically frustrating, especially coming from async-heavy ecosystems like JS or Go.
+I'm not a Swift person.
+I had experience working with Swift, and honestly, I didn't enjoy it much, the language felt very similar to TypeScript (in terms of syntax) and Rust (in terms of certain semantics), but I found Swift ergonomically frustrating, especially coming from async-heavy ecosystems like JS or Go.

 For my application, I initially reached for React Native or Expo, hoping to reuse my web development experience and pub in a player UI from existing templates.
 Building the playback UI was straightforward; there are numerous open-source examples and tutorial videos on building good-looking music players that fit my needs.